EpiPandit/atlas-arena/web_app/public/markdown/calomys_musculinus.md

 ## Family Structure:

-Polygamous, litters of 6.1-7.5 individuals.
+The rodent is polygamous and has litters of 6.1-7.5 offspring.

 ## Habitat

-Lives in Argentina, Paraguay, and Bolivia.
-[Can be found in argicultural fields](https://www.sciencedirect.com/science/article/pii/B9780702051012000170).
+The rodent lives in Argentina, Paraguay, and Bolivia.
+[It can be found in argicultural fields](https://www.sciencedirect.com/science/article/pii/B9780702051012000170).

 ## Epidemiology